- A Strong Foundation

 In 1982, he and his students initiated the annual Houston Area Survey, now in its 44th year of tracking systematically the shifts in economic outlooks, demographic patterns, experiences, attitudes, and beliefs among successive representative samples of Houston residents, during more than four decades of remarkable change.

-America.
-Klineberg’s most recent book, entitled Prophetic City: Houston on the Cusp of a Changing America (Simon & Schuster, 2020), explores the national implications of the first 42
+No other metropolitan region in the country has been the focus of a long-term longitudinal study of this scope.
+Few cities more clearly exemplify the ongoing economic and demographic transformations that are profoundly refashioning the social and political landscape across America.
+Klineberg’s most recent book, entitled Prophetic City: Houston on the Cusp of a Changing America (Simon & Schuster, 2020), explores the national implications of the first 42 years of survey findings.

 After 60 years of marriage, his wife, Peggy, passed away in November 2022.
 Both of their two children and all five of their grandchildren live in the Washington DC area.
 In April 2023, Steve officially retired from Rice, said a fond farewell to Houston, and moved into a retirement community in Alexandria VA, to be closer to his family and to begin a new chapter in his life.

-For More Information, Contact Emily Pauley, Director of Development at emily.pauley@houstonhealthfoundation.org
+To learn more about supporting the Houston Health Foundation, Contact Emily Pauley, Director of Development at emily.pauley@houstonhealthfoundation.org